Gum Disease Treatment in Mesquite

 About Gum Disease

 Four out of five Americans have some form of periodontal (gum) disease, and many are completely unaware.
 Why?
-In the early stage, gum disease is usually painless and has no symptoms.
-However, as the condition progresses, gums become red, swollen, and may bleed.
+In its early stages, gum disease is usually painless and has no symptoms.
+However, as the condition progresses, gums become red, swollen, and they may bleed.

-Periodontal disease attacks the gums, teeth, and jawbone, and it is the number-one cause of adult tooth loss.
+Periodontal disease attacks the gums, the teeth, and the jawbone, and it is the number one cause of adult tooth loss.
 Plaque, a sticky, smelly bacterial film, builds up on teeth near the gum line.
-Left in place, plaque calcifies into a hard, insoluble substance called tartar.
-When plaque and tartar remain on the teeth, they destroy the gums, connective tissues, and can affect supporting bone tissue.
+If not removed, plaque calcifies into a hard, insoluble substance called tartar.
+When plaque and tartar remain on the teeth, they destroy the gums, the connective tissues, and it can affect supporting bone tissue.

-During you cleaning visits, our hygienist will evaluate the health of your gums.
-She will measure and record the depth of pockets at the gum line and take note of any bleeding, inflammation, or tooth mobility.
+During your dental cleaning visits, our hygienist will evaluate the health of your gums.
+He or she will measure and record the depth of pockets at the gum line and take note of any bleeding, inflammation, or tooth mobility.
 A periodontal diagnosis will fall into one of these categories: